termsurf/text.tree/readme.md

 ## Welcome

-The `tree.link` library is a collection of text and binary parsers and generators.
+The `worm.link` library is a collection of text and binary parsers and generators.
 They are in the form of grammars, for parsing and generating the appropriate input and output across many content types.

 ## Usage

 ```
-base save deck @tunebond/tree
+base save @tunebond/worm
 ```

 Pick your favorite parser grammars:

 ```
 load @tunebond/tree
-  find mine alphabet
+  find alphabet
-  find mine number
+  find number
-  find mine css
+  find css
-  find mine xml
+  find xml
 ```

 ## License